gjcats/OPS-testset/README.md

 and in principle OPS knows how to handle endianness, so the file is probably portable, although some Fortran compiler may have a deviating direct access format.)

-(g)unzip the file z0_jr_250_lgn7.zip in the directory for the surface rougness file Z0FILE.
-It will also create a file z0eur.asc.
-The latter must be in DATADIR, so to make it easy on yourself. also put Z0FILE there.
+(g)unzip the file dvepre.zip in the directory for the surface rougness file Z0FILE.
+It will create that Z0FILE, and also files z0eur.asc, dvepre.ops and pmdpre.ops.
+These 3 must reside in DATADIR, so to make it easy on yourself, also put Z0FILE there.
-	(NB These file are formatted files.
+	(NB The z0-files are formatted files.
 They will take a long time to process (think of 2 seconds).
 If you are going to do many OPS runs you may want to replace them with unformatted ones.
 This is the stronger for the landuse file lu...  because it contains 10 of those fields.
 The landuse file is